The 2027 Deadline: What Belgian Employers Need to Know About Mandatory Time Tracking

 How MintHCM Addresses the Requirement

-MintHCM is an open-source Human Capital Management system with a dedicated time management process built across a set of interconnected modules.
-The following reflects its documented functionality.
+MintHCM is an open-source Human Capital Management system with a dedicated time management process built to meet the compliance standard where it actually sits: at the intersection of daily operational practice and auditable record-keeping.

-The Working Months module serves as a system-level reference for monthly working time norms.
-Administrators input the number of working days for a given calendar month; the module calculates the corresponding expected working hours.
-This normative baseline is what actual recorded time is measured against.
+The system also maintains a monthly working time norm: administrators set the number of working days for each calendar month, and MintHCM calculates the corresponding expected hours.
+That normative baseline is what actual recorded time is measured against – making deviations visible as a matter of course, not as a result of someone manually checking a spreadsheet.